nelsonjchen/droid-dicom-viewer/README.md

 * The ability to rotate an Image in the Viewer Activity.

-* A Git repository that does not have R.java and other riffraff files under version control thanks to .gitignore .
-It's also now on GitHub!
+* A Git repository that does not have R.java and other riffraff files under version control thanks to .gitignore.
+It's also now on GitHub under crazysim/droid-dicom-viewer .
+Our branch with our enhancements are on the *enhance* branch of that repository.
+Without enhancement, our properly versioned controlled version of the original repository is on the *git* branch.
+Finally, *master* is a commit for commit port of the original mercurial repository.